 In the event of any threat of potential harm to students, faculty, staff, and/or campus facilities, the Office of Public Safety would activate the College’s emergency notification system, or ENS.
 The ENS sends campus alerts to students, faculty, and staff by text message, email message, secondary email message, cell phone call, and secondary/home phone call.

 Read more about Carthage’s emergency notification system

 Carthage College is required by federal law to publish an Annual Security Report by Oct.
 1 of each year, prepared and distributed in compliance with The Crime Awareness and Campus Security Act of 1990.

 Click here to read the most recent Annual Security Report

 Snow Removal Policies

 With Carthage located on the shores of Lake Michigan, snow and snowstorms are a fact of life.
-Carthage College Security personnel will monitor the condition of the campus drives and lots.
+Office of Public Safety personnel will monitor the condition of the campus drives and lots.